Semiframes: the algebra of semitopologies and actionable coalitions: Abstract

 \section{Abstract}

-Semitopologies model consensus in distributed system by equating the notion of a \emph{quorum} --- a set of participants sufficient to make local progress --- with that of an \emph{open set}.
-This yields a topology-like theory of consensus, but semitopologies generalise topologies, since the intersection of two quorums need not necessarily be a quorum.
-The semitopological model of consensus is naturally heterogeneous and local, just like topologies can be heterogenous and local, and for the same reasons: points may have different quorums and there is no restriction that open sets / quorums be uniformly generated (e.g. open sets can be something other than two-thirds majorities of the points in the space).

-Semiframes are an algebraic abstraction of semitopologies.
-They are to semitopologies as frames are to topologies.
-We give a notion of semifilter, which plays a role analogous to filters, and show how to build a semiframe out of the open sets of a semitopology, and a semitopology out of the semifilters of a semiframe.
+We introduce semiframes (an algebraic structure) and investigate their duality with semitopologies (a topological one).
+Both semitopologies and semiframes are relatively recent developments, arising from a novel application of topological ideas to study decentralised computing systems.

+Semitopologies generalise topology by removing the condition that intersections of open sets are necessarily open.
+The motivation comes from identifying the notion of an \emph{actionable coalition} in a distributed system --- a set of participants with sufficient resources for its members to collaborate to take some action --- with \emph{open set}; since just because two sets are actionable (have the resources to act) does not necessarily mean that their intersection is.

-We define suitable notions of category and morphism and prove a categorical duality between (sober) semiframes and (spatial) semitopologies, and investigate well-behavedness properties on semitopologies and semiframes across the duality.
-Surprisingly, the structure of semiframes is not what one might initially expect just from looking at semitopologies, and the canonical structure required for the duality result --- a \emph{compatibility relation} $\ast$, generalising sets intersection --- is also canonical for expressing well-behavedness properties.
+We define notions of category and morphism and prove a categorical duality between (sober) semiframes and (spatial) semitopologies, and we investigate how key well-behavedness properties that are relevant to understanding decentralised systems, transfer (or do not transfer) across the duality.

-Overall, we deliver a new categorical, algebraic, abstract framework within which to study consensus on distributed systems, and which is also simply interesting to consider as a mathematical theory in its own right.
-This paper may appear theoretical --- it is! --- but the definitions and results are still motivated by and in some cases correspond to behaviour in practical systems.